emilio2601/emilio2601.dev/_texts/deploying-a-web-app-affordable-ipv6-only-vps.md

 $ dokku ps:rebuild my-app
 ```

 That's it!
-The `bind-all-interfaces` setting ensures the app listens on `[::]:PORT` (all IPv6 interfaces) rather than just `127.0.0.1:PORT` (IPv4 localhost only), which is essential for IPv6-only servers.

-My app was now running on IPv6.
-I was able to access it from my local machine and from the internet.
 The only thing remaining was to make it accessible over HTTPS.
 Dokku provides a plugin to get a certificate automatically using [Let's Encrypt](https://letsencrypt.org/).
 Even though I still had to use the `gh-v6.com` proxy to install it, their validation process worked perfectly over IPv6:

 ```bash
 $ sudo dokku plugin:install https://gh-v6.com/dokku/dokku-letsencrypt/archive/refs/tags/0.22.0.tar.gz --name letsencrypt